chriscoutto/about-files/geotagit/index.md

 # GeoTagIt

-A modern, privacy-focused web application that extracts and displays GPS coordinates from your photos, built with React and TypeScript.
+A modern, privacy-focused web application that extracts and displays GPS coordinates from your photos, built with React, TypeScript, and Tailwind CSS.

 ![Photo GeoTagger Screenshot](https://images.pexels.com/photos/1051075/pexels-photo-1051075.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=2)

 ## Features

 - 📍 Extract GPS coordinates from JPEG images
-- 📅 Toggle date and time information with live preview
+- 📅 Toggle date/time information with live preview and instant reprocessing
 - 🖼️ Batch process multiple images
 - 💾 Download individual, selected, or all processed images
 - 🔍 Interactive image viewer with zoom and pan
-- 🗺️ Draggable mini-map preview
+- 🗺️ Fixed-position mini-map with Google Maps integration
 - 🔒 Client-side processing (no data uploaded to servers)
 - 📱 Responsive design for all devices
 - 🖱️ Drag and drop file upload support
+- 🎨 Modern UI with Fira Code font
+- 🔄 Real-time upload progress indicators
+- 🗑️ Easy file management with clear all/individual remove
+- 🔍 Detailed error handling and user feedback
+- 📝 Built-in privacy policy and help documentation

 ## Technology Stack

-- React 18
+- React 18 with TypeScript
-- TypeScript
-- Tailwind CSS
+- Tailwind CSS for styling
-- Vite
+- Vite for development and building
+- Lucide React for icons
 - EXIF.js for image metadata extraction
 - JSZip for batch downloads
+- Google Maps for location preview

 ## Getting Started